pwlee90/ece143_project/README.md

-# ECE 143 Group Project
+# ECE 143 Group Project - Music Popularity Prediction
+---

 ## Problem Statement

-TODO
+**Is the popularity of songs predictable from just lyrical and audio features?**

 ## Environment Setup
 To setup your environment, create a new local venv of your choosing (we recommend Pip or Anaconda).